Pages

 Saturday, December 4, 2010

-the losing your people one
+the one about losing your people

 Last week I was reading Pawel Brodzinski's blog post When You’re Losing Fight For Your People I asked myself "What will make you quit your job and find a new one ?".